zac-heisey/docs-jekyll-theme/_docs/what-is-included-in-an-estate-plan.md

 ---
-layout: doc
-title: Google Analytics
+title: What is Included in an Estate Plan?
 categories: [Features]
 author: evan
 tags:
 ---

 To enable Google Anaytics, add the following lines to your Jekyll site: